fletcher/MultiMarkdown-4/using_mmd.md

 [Scrivener] is a great program for writers using Mac OS X. It includes built in support for MultiMarkdown.
 If you want to use MultiMarkdown 3/4 with Scrivener, you need to install the Support files in `~/Library/Application Support/MultiMarkdown`.
-The MultiMarkdown-Support installer is available from the downloads [page][downloads] and will install these files for you.
+The Mac Support Installer is available from the downloads [page][download] and will install these files for you.

 ### Drag and Drop ###

 You can use the Mac OS X drag and drop applications to allow you to convert MultiMarkdown to other formats by dragging and dropping files in the Finder.
-They are available from the [downloads] page, or by running `make drop` from the command line in the `multimarkdown` source directory.
+They are available from the [download] page, or by running `make drop` from the command line in the `multimarkdown` source directory.